If you have been injured in a road traffic accident you may be able to claim compensation

 How long does a road traffic accident claim take?

 The simplest road traffic accident claims, with clear liability and relatively minor injuries, can be settled in just a few months.
-If the other party denies liability or the injuries you received call for more in-depth investigation then the timeframe could extend to 6-12 months.
+If the other party denies liability or the injuries you received call for more in-depth investigation then the time frame could extend to 6-12 months.

 In the most complex cases – such as those involving long term disabilities, life changing injuries and permanent care requirements – the medical evidence required means that processing the claim could take more than a year.
 If your claim is taking time to finalise we will apply for interim compensation payments to help with ongoing medical, care and living costs.